lotteries-io/lotteries-io.github.io/_rfcs/auditable-collection-example/README.md

 This generates keys, a self-signed certificate and the most basic file structure needed by openssl.

+You can clear this up with the script `reset-ca.sh`.

-### Keys and Certificates for Retailer and Operator
+### Keys and Certificates for Retailer and Operator and Timestamp Authority

 We now set up the private/public key pairs for our two organisations, *retailer* and *operator*.
 We generate certificate signing requests for both and sign these using the CA we just up.

+We also create a Timestamping Authority, *tsa*.

 Run: